satishsverma5/Hadoop-cluster/Oozie_setup/Apache_Oozie_Configuration_with_Hadoop_2.7.0.md

 ### Apache Oozie Configuration with Hadoop 2.7.0

-My idea of writing this post is to help people who are trying to install Oozie with Hadoop 2+ environment.
-As I had to refer different places for fixing the errors which I encountered during the process.
-Here’s it goes..
+Install Oozie with Hadoop 2+ environment.

 ## Step 1:
 # Download Oozie 4.1 from the Apache URL and save the tarball to any directory